anaaya2302/me-vs-CS231n/Notes/Optimization.md

 **Note: Don't read this if you're unfamiliar with derivatives.
 I'll add notes about those somewhere here and link them**
 # The Problem
 For any model, there will be an ideal set of parameters, which will yield the lowest loss.
 Those are the parameters we want the model to have.
-Okay but how do you figure out which parameters those are, out of inifinitely many possbile weights and biases.
+Okay but how do you figure out which parameters those are, out of infinitely many possbile weights and biases.

 Well... you could just guess randomly until it works... but you'd have better luck winning the lottery five times in a row.

 # Gradient Descent
 Assume a model with only one variable subject to change.
-For a certain value of this variable, the loss is at its absoulte lowest possible value (global minimum).
+For a certain value of this variable, the loss is at its absolute lowest possible value (global minimum).
 But, you don't know where this is... all you know is your current loss.
 <p align="center"> <img src="diagrams/2d_loss_landscape.jpg" alt="2d loss" width="70%"/> </p>

 Assume we start off at point c.
 We don't know what the curve looks like at any point except c.
 We need to get to the global minimum.
 We also know, that to find the slope at any point, we can calculate the derivative.
 The derivative by definition is the slope of the line tangent to the curve at that point.
 So, to go "down" i.e to minimize the loss, we must take a "step" in the direction negative to the gradient.